kitschpatrol/vite-plugin-tldraw/readme.md

 ## Implementation notes

+This tool is not a part of the official tldraw project, and it is currently only tested and known to be compatible with tldraw 2.0.0-beta.2.

 Behind the scenes, the plugin calls [@kitschpatrol/tldraw-cli](https://github.com/kitschpatrol/tldraw-cli)'s Node API to generate image files from `.tldr` files, and then passes the resulting URL as the value of the module import.

 Because [`tldraw-cli`](https://github.com/kitschpatrol/tldraw-cli) relies on [Puppeteer](https://pptr.dev), conversion can be a bit slow (on the order of a second or two), so by default generated image assets are cached to expedite subsequent builds.